AandersonL/SQLSender/README.md

   go get "github.com/moraes/config"
 ```

-After everything is setup you can compile the application, on your machine, clone the repo on your dev directory and run on the command line
+After everything is setup you can compile the application on your machine, clone the repo on your dev directory and run on the command line

 ```
   cd SQLSender